 The problem was this happened a week before school started and I lived off campus, up a flight of steps.
 It was hard enough getting up and down the stairs on two feet and crutches and suddenly I was forced to walk up with one foot and crutches?
 Even worse I felt the same pain happening in my right foot.
 I had been overcompensating for months and I was deeply concerned I had broken my other foot through it all.
 The next morning I couldn’t put weight on it without being in an extreme amount of pain.
 It was then I decided to sit the semester out to get better.
 I only had a couple days to figure out how I’d get to and around campus and how’d I’d get up and down the steps into my apartment.
 After still being in four classes, doing online counselor training, and working until I couldn’t, it was time to rest.
 My family invested in a wheelchair and after attempting to find the cause of it all, and failing, I returned home.

 Fast forward about two months later here we are.
-I haven’t walked since; I’ve basically been on bed rest, especially since my muscles atrophied and my family works too much to help me get around.
+I haven’t walked since; I’ve basically been on bed rest, especially since my muscles atrophied and my family works.
 I was going to take online classes but I honestly wasn’t feeling them.
 Instead I write, read, cling to my social media, think a little too much, and binge TV.
 I went from a cast to a boot and back to a cast.
 I just got it off for good, hopefully, two weeks ago.
 I learned that the heel fracture was actually, maybe also, a slight Achilles tear as well as bone erosion.
 I start physical therapy in a week and hopefully will get to the cause of the problem sometime this week.
 I miss Vegas and my friends there so much.
 I miss my new apartment and my roommate and believe it or not I miss working.
 As of now my goal is to be back in January.

 This experience has been a rollercoaster on my emotions.
 It has been the most challenging five months of my life.
 I had been so positive up until I got diagnosed.
 I was made to believe nothing was wrong even though in my gut I knew something wasn’t right.
 I’d be lying if I said I didn’t have doubt that everything is okay every now and then but this feeling is usually accompanied with pain.
 Still, I’m doing well.
 It’s just a moment in my life and with time and action it will pass.
 This experience has taught me so much about myself and others and for that I’m grateful.
 Everything happens for a reason, right?